 Zulu name means “faith, hope, trust.”

-There was a small group of Africans defined more by their active participation in maritime activites than by their enslavement experience.
+There was a small group of Africans defined more by their active participation in maritime activities than by their enslavement experience.
 They had seafaring skills and a gift for intercultural negotiation.

 Themba represents this group.
-I imagine him to be a ship mate of Nicholas Cartegna on their ventures into the Madagascar slade trade, where people could be bought for as litlle as thirty shillings, considerably less than West African slaves.
+I imagine him to be a shipmate of Nicholas Cartegna on their ventures into the Madagascar slave trade, where people could be bought for as little as thirty shillings, considerably less than West African slaves.

-He was designed to dispell the notion that all enslaved Africans looked beragged.
-The scene on his back implies that he had a conscience, and by night aided individuals seeking freedom.
+He was designed to dispel the notion that all enslaved Africans looked bedraggled.
+The scene on his back implies that he had a conscience and, by night, aided individuals seeking freedom.
 Braille reads: “faith, hope, trust.”
 He stands upon a map of the western world, indicating the routes slave ships took around the world.